 Meet the Instructor

-HarmonizED is facilitated by Kathryn Boyer, MT-BC, NMT – Board Certified Music Therapist, Neurologic Music Therapist.
+HarmonizED is facilitated by Kathryn Boyer, MSW, MT-BC, NMT – Board Certified Music Therapist, Neurologic Music Therapist.
 Kathryn (Katie) Boyer has been a board certified music therapist since 2012.
 She began her journey as a music therapist at an acute psychiatric hospital in Jackson, Mississippi, where she used music within a variety of therapeutic means to facilitate healing, promote group cohesion, and increase self-esteem for a population of varied ages, backgrounds, and diagnoses.
 Katie also developed a private music therapy practice, serving several families in the Jackson area for over two years.
 In March of 2015 she moved to Nashville, Tennessee for a position as an Experiential Therapist at Rogers Behavioral Health.
 There, using music alongside other evidence-based practices, she serves children and adults diagnosed with Obsessive Compulsive Disorder, eating disorders, mood disorders, and other anxiety related disorders.
 Katie is passionate about how powerful music can be in connecting people, opening communication, and, most of all, healing.